ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 network that both want to empty an account?
 Only one of the transactions can be valid, typically the one that is accepted first.
 The problem is that "first" is not an objective term in a peer-to-peer network.

-..
-TODO: this is really vague and abstract, at least link to more details.

 The abstract answer is that you do not have to worry.
 A globally accepted order of the transactions is selected for you, solving the conflict.
 The transactions are bundled into a "block"